top of page

 How the Stress of First Responders Affects the Whole Family

 First responders are on the front lines of duty.
-Their service to their communities and loved ones are championed for their bravery and selflessness.
-However, such a line of work is not without intense stress.
+Their service to their communities and loved ones is often championed for its bravery and selflessness.
+However, such a line of work comes with intense stress.

-First responders are often exposed to the most harrowing and dangerous scenarios possible.
-They are then asked to return to the field and brave the dangers again and again.
-Stress, trauma, anxiety, and more are all common for first responders.
+First responders are regularly exposed to some of the most harrowing and dangerous scenarios imaginable.
+They are then asked to return to the field and face those challenges repeatedly.
+Stress, trauma, and anxiety are common experiences in this line of work, and over time, these can take a toll not only on the individual but also on those closest to them.

 However, this stress is not an isolated experience, and the families of first responders face their own traumas and stresses each day.
 The stress of being a first responder can bleed into one's family, and it is important to acknowledge these stresses to maintain a healthy family.